 Both are based on authority.
 A boss demands blind obedience; a leader earns his authority through understanding and trust."
 Klaus Balkenhol

-A true leader is one takes on the responsibilty for the group's well being, this is at the core of herd based thinking.
+A true leader is one takes on the responsibilty for the group's well being.
+Whether it is in our personal life or our professional life, being a leader is all about bringing individuals together and ensuring they thrive as a result of being in the group.
+This is at the core of herd based thinking.

 Leaders are either chosen by the group or appointed by those that are disconnected from the group.
 In either situation, it falls upon that leader to earn the trust of the group and garner its respect in order to properly lead them.
 Leaders accomplish this through various methods.